gnames/gnparser/README.md

 ## Features

 -  Fastest parser ever.
--  Very easy to install, just placing executable somewhere in PATH is sufficient.
+-  Very easy to install, just placing executable somewhere in the PATH is sufficient.
 -  Extracts all elements from a name, not only canonical forms.
 -  Works with very complex scientific names, including hybrids.
 -  Includes gRPC server that can be used as if a native method call from C++,